thomasloupe/SimulaCLI/README.md

 ## Supported Commands

-Below is a list of supported commands in SimulaCLI:
+Below are the default commands in SimulaCLI:

 - `cat`: Display the content of a file.
 Example: `cat readme.txt`
 - `cd`: Change to the specified directory.
 Example: `cd music`